 We invite any interested parishioner who has been a member of St. John's for at least six months, to consider running for the Vestry.
 Please contact Bill Woodwrd, Senior Warden if you are interested.

-Bill Woodward, Senior Warden
+Judy Smetana, Senior Warden

 Judy has been a member of St. John’s since 1998.
 She came to St. John’s because of its openness and acceptance — two characteristics that are very important to her because she feels they closely radiate the teachings of Jesus.